-The factory supplied sound project loaded into the SDXH187K1A sets CV60 to 00 for a SD40-2 diesel locomotive scheme.
+The factory supplied sound project loaded into the SDXN1137e24 sets CV60 to 00 for the default diesel locomotive scheme.
 The other 7 preloaded schemes are selectable with the value 1 to 7 in CV60.
-If the locomotive you're installing in is not one of the 8 preloaded schemes you can download the appropriate project from the Digitrax website.
+If the locomotive you're installing in is not one of the 8 preloaded schemes, download and program an appropriate project from the Digitrax or other website.